unreMarkableLabs/.github/profile/README.md

 ## Who We Are

-We’re simply fellow reMarkable users, passionate about exploring and sharing custom software mods.
+unreMarkable Labs is nothing special—we're simply fellow reMarkable users, passionate about exploring and sharing custom software mods.
 Our goal is to make these mods more accessible and enjoyable for everyone in the reMarkable community.

 ## Who We Are Not